Clyde Tombaugh discovered Pluto at the Lowell Observatory, Arizona in 1930.

-Yet instead of asking why Pluto isn't a planet any more, a more interesting question is: Why was Pluto ever thought to be a planet?
+Yet instead of asking why Pluto isn't a planet anymore, a more interesting question is: Why was Pluto ever thought to be a planet?

-French astronomer Urbain Le Verrier thought that the discrepancy was due to the gravitational pull of an undiscovered planet.
+French mathematician Urbain Le Verrier thought that the discrepancy was due to the gravitational pull of an undiscovered planet.
 His calculation of this planet's position allowed Johann Galle at the Berlin Observatory to locate Neptune in 1846.

-It seemed that Pluto was unique until the 1992 discoveries of the first Kuiper Belt objects.
-The Kuiper Belt contains hundreds of thousands of such icy bodies orbiting at a distance of between 30 and 50 times the distance from the earth to the sun.
+It seemed that Pluto was unique until the 1992 discoveries of other small bodies beyond Neptune confirmed the existence of the Kuiper Belt.
+The Kuiper Belt contains hundreds of thousands of such icy bodies orbiting at a distance of between 30 and 50 au.
+(An au – astronomical unit – is the distance from the earth to the sun.)

-Interestingly, Ceres too has now been classified as a dwarf planet, along with Pluto and Eris and two other trans-Neptunian objects, Makemake and Haumea.
+Interestingly, Ceres has now also been classified as a dwarf planet, along with Pluto and Eris and two other trans-Neptunian objects, Makemake and Haumea.
 Even some who are unconvinced that Pluto is a planet are puzzled by the dwarf planet class, especially since Ceres is quite different to the other four - they have been designated both as dwarf planets and plutoids.